-Finding the closest dyed diesel station to refuel your off-road vehicle can be a challenge, so P-Fleet has compiled a list of fueling locations as a service to the commercial driving community.
+Finding the closest off road diesel station to refuel your vehicle can be a challenge, so P-Fleet has compiled a list of fueling locations as a service to the commercial driving community.

 As scammers attempt new methods to steal card information, it is important for drivers to join forces with fleet managers to create a fraud prevention strategy.
 Though optimizing your fuel card controls is the first step to securing your fleet, drivers have the opportunity to stop scammers in their tracks by remaining vigilant on the road.
 Here are some tips commercial drivers can use to reduce fuel card fraud: